 Are you seeing dead needles appear on the outer edges of your cedars?
 This could be symptomatic of winter damage to cedars.
 Winter cold and ice can result in winter damage to trees and shrubs, including Blue Atlas cedar, deodar cedar, and Lebanon cedar.
 But you may not see the evidence of freeze damage until after temperatures warm and growth starts up again.
 Read on for information about cedar trees and winter damage.

 Cedar Trees and Winter Damage

 Cedars are evergreen conifers with needle-like leaves that stay on the tree all winter long.
 The trees go through “hardening off” in the autumn to prepare them for winter’s worst.
 The trees close down growth and slow transpiration and consumption of nutrients.

 You need to think about cedar trees and winter damage after you experience a few warm days in winter.
-Winter damage to cedars occurs when cedars are warmed all day by winter sun.
+Winter damage to cedars occurs when cedars are warmed all day by the winter sun.
 Cedar trees damaged in winter are those that receive enough sunshine to make the needle cells thaw.

 Cedar Trees Damaged in Winter

 Winter damage to trees and shrubs happens the same day the foliage thaws.
 The temperature drops at night and the needle cells freeze again.
 They burst as they refreeze and, in time, die off.

 This results in the winter damage to cedars you see in spring, like dead foliage.
 Read on for information about the steps you should take to begin repairing winter damage on cedar.

 You won’t be able to tell immediately if the weather has caused winter damage to trees and shrubs since all cedars lose some needles in fall.
 Don’t take any action to start repairing winter damage on cedar trees until you can inspect the new spring growth.